mlflow/mlflow/README.rst

   you easily deploy the same model (from any ML library) to batch and real-time scoring on platforms such as Docker, Apache Spark, Azure ML and AWS SageMaker.

-**Note:** The current version of MLflow is a beta.
-This means that APIs and data formats are subject to change!
-However, the next release, MLflow 1.0, will stabilize these.
-The current release also does not support Windows, although 1.0 will.

 |docs| |travis| |pypi| |conda-forge|

 .. |docs| image:: https://img.shields.io/badge/docs-latest-success.svg